OpenMage/OpenMage.github.io/magento-lts/install.md

 title: How to install
 ---

-# How to install Magento-LTS
+# How to install OpenMage LTS

 The suggested way to install this Magento 1 Fork is via composer.
 For this we know of two working installers with support for the magento core as dependency.